 Manufacturing and environment-related claims

-- Obtained a stay from the First Circuit Court of Appeals of certain contested conditions of a National Pollution Discharge Elimination System Permit issued to the Petitioner by the EPA until completion of judicial review of the EPA’s Agency’s decision.
-At the time, it was the first stay granted by any Circuit Court for an EPA permitting action.
+- Obtained a stay of enforcement of certain contested conditions of a National Pollutant Discharge Elimination System (“NPDES”) permit for a water district, pending further review by the United States Court of Appeals for the First Circuit.
+At the time, it was the first such stay of enforcement granted by any Circuit Court for an NPDES permitting action.